Student Resources

 The following graph presents one possible solution.
 Can you reconcile the details of the graph with those of the story?

-Click ⛶ to open in full fcreen
+Click ⛶ to open in full screen

 Distance is measured in miles on the vertical axis.